medcomdk/MedComLandingPage/docs/index.md

 Currently, there are three FHIR standards: HospitalNotification, CareCommunication, and Acknowledgement, which are all composed of profiles from the Core and Messaging IG as well as the IG for the specific standard, and codes from the Terminology IG.

 Due to the above mentioned, the <a href="#Tab1"> Table 1</a> is divided into three parts:
-1. The upper part describes the MedCom FHIR standards and their business requirements.
+1. MedCom's FHIR standards describes the MedCom FHIR standards and their business requirements.
-2. The middle part describes the terminology used in the MedCom FHIR standards.
+2. Terminology explanation describes the terminology used in the MedCom FHIR standards.
-3. The lower part describes the profiles used across MedCom FHIR standards.
+3. Generic profiles describes the profiles used across MedCom FHIR standards.

 <br>
 Over time, the modernised FHIR standards will replace the existing MedCom standards.
 HospitalNotification replaces